egecakmak/drip/README.md

     [--batch_size BATCH_SIZE] Allows user set the batch size that will be used for retraining. default=4 <br>
     [--number_of_steps NUMBER_OF_STEPS] Allows usere set the number of steps while retraining. default=200000 <br>
     ```
-    Once Drip is done it will save the results for each folder under a folder called results in the files directory.

     Drip will keep you informed about the operations it does.
 It will also mount a folder called pipeline.
 In this folder you may find the following folders.
       - dl - Includes all files specific to that retraining session.
       - trash - Includes old session files.
 Drip will automatically move existing old session folders to this folder if the user tries to start a new session to prevent overwrites.